22 Popular and Trending Corporate Giving Strategies for the Modern Business

 These are examples of corporate giving strategies.
 Companies may adopt one or a combination of these strategies depending on their goals and resources.

-Groundswell is an affordable workplace giving platform built for the modern business.
+Groundswell is an affordable workplace giving platform built for modern businesses.
 We give organizations the infrastructure and tools to make it easy to empower employees to support the causes they care about during moments that matter most.

 Subscribe to our newsletter and reach out to our team to learn more about Groundswell.